Nishkarshjain15/coursera-data-science-getting-and-cleaning-data/CodeBook.md

 -Joining the subjects with the activities performed by the subjects with the measurements from the dataset.
 -Evaluating the mean per subject and activity of the available meassurements and sorting by subject and activity.

-..The resulting tidy dataset contains 66 columns of averaged information (per subject and activity) corresponding to the mean and std of different meassurements.
+The resulting tidy dataset contains 66 columns of averaged information (per subject and activity) corresponding to the mean and std of different meassurements.
 Columns 1 and 2 correspond to the subject and activity.